dulanjal/mdtester/Observe.md

 A counter is used to hold a single numerical value that could only increase.
 This could be used to track counts of events or running totals.
 For example, total number of successful requests and total number of 5xx Server errors.

-Following are example operations that could be performed on a Counter:
+Following code demonstrates how to create a counter with tags and example operations that could be performed on it:
 ```ballerina
 //Create a tag
 map tags = {"event_type":"test"};